 These No Bake Protein Bars with Oats are quick, easy and fun to make.
-They’re soft and chewy, full of chocolate flavour with a hint of sweetness.
-Made with natural ingredients, and your favourite protein powder, these are healthy snacks that will keep you fuller for longer.
+They’re soft and chewy, full of peanut butter and chocolate flavor with a hint of sweetness.
+Made with natural ingredients, and your favorite protein powder, these are healthy snacks that will keep you fuller for longer.

 Make them in as little as 15 minutes, drizzle with sugar free chocolate and a sprinkling of almonds and let them set in the fridge.